 How is fibromyalgia diagnosed?

-A doctor may diagnose fibromyalgia when they doctor think that the pattern of pain and tiredness fits the condition, and doesn’t fit other conditions.
+A doctor may diagnose fibromyalgia when they think that the pattern of pain and tiredness fits the condition, and doesn’t fit other conditions.

 How is fibromyalgia treated?